npm package discovery and stats viewer.

 npx skills add eclipse-langium/langium-ai

-The skills package will detect your agent and install into the correct directory automatically.
+The skills package detects your agent and installs into the correct directory automatically.
+You can also find the full skills list in the main repo README.

 Development